mattdreimer/AutonomousGrainCart/README.md

 AutonomousGrainCart
 ===================
-*Software for interacting with an autonomous tractor that has been setup with [Pixhawk](https://pixhawk.org) harware.*
+*Software for interacting with an autonomous tractor that has been setup with [Pixhawk](https://pixhawk.org) hardware.*

 Run this code as a module in mavproxy, see the following links for more info.